WHAT DO YOU DO, PROFESSIONALLY, ALL DAY? WHAT IS THE EXACT FIELD/DISCIPLINE IN WHICH YOU WORK?

 WHAT DRIVES YOU ONWARD AND UPWARD?
 (WHAT ARE THE SOURCES OF YOUR VERTICAL STRESS?)

-“There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.”
-(Ernest Hemingway) Actually, I am always driven by my curiosity and a need not to stand still, and to get and keep myself, and topics in the world, in motion.
+Actually, I am always driven by my curiosity and a need not to stand still, and to get and keep myself, and topics in the world, in motion.
 One of these topics for me, for example, is how we manage to make AI truly usable in when applied to SMEs.

 WHICH DISRUPTIVE INNOVATION HAS IMPRESSED YOU THE MOST?